Cliff Beverley: Warriors

 Beverley signed for the then Auckland Warriors in 1999.
 He made his début in round four, replacing an injured Matthew Ridge.
 He played 44 National Rugby League games for the club, half of them from the bench.

 England

 In 2001 Beverley moved to England to play for the Barrow Raiders in the National Leagues.
 He then transferred to the Salford City Reds in 2002.
 Here he topped the try-scoring list, scoring 38 tries, and helped the club win the National League One Grand Final and promotion to the Super League.
 After receiving interest from several Super League clubs including Hull F.C. and St. Helens he decided to remain at Salford City Reds to help them succeed in the top division.
 He remained with the club for two more years, playing 48 Super League games.

 Later years

-He returned to New Zealand at the end of the 2005 season citing home sickness.
+Beverley returned to New Zealand at the end of the 2005 season citing home sickness.
 He then joined the new Waitakere Rangers franchise in the Bartercard Cup before retiring at the end of 2007.